celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 ## About the Author

-Oluwalana is a technical writer and a generalist.
-As an analog-by-birth and digital-by-nature individual, Oluwalana leverages his unique perspective to craft compelling stories and thought-provoking content.
+Oluwalana is a technical writer and developer with a passion for all things tech and web3.
+As an analog-by-birth and digital-by-nature individual, Oluwalana leverages his unique perspective to craft compelling stories and thought-provoking content while building web3 projects along the way.

 ## References